 It doesn’t change the price drastically.
 Collections are, get more, save more.
-It’ll only subtract $150 from the collection price or you’re more than welcome to add that additional hour to the wedding day coverage.
+It’ll only subtract $150 from the collection price or you’re more than welcome to add that additional time to the wedding day coverage.
 My hourly wedding rate is $385 so even with or without the portrait session, it’s still a considerable discount.

 How many images do you typically deliver from an engagement session?
 From a wedding?